vidar808/Chess-UCI-Server/README.md

 Note: Make sure to escape backslashes (\) in file paths by using double backslashes (\\) in the JSON configuration.
 Remember to restart the server after making changes to the config.json file for the new configuration to take effect.

+Network configuration:
+Your system router will need port forwarding enabled on the specified ports to forward traffic to the chess engine.

+ChessServer.exe is a self-enclosed version of the Python script which should be able to run without installing Python.
+The config.json will still need to be in the same directory as ChessServer.exe and config.json will need to be configured to your specific environment.

 Conclusion This project provides a comprehensive and feature-rich server solution for interfacing with various chess engines over a network.
 With its extensive logging capabilities, advanced security features, and flexible configuration options, it offers a robust platform for managing and interacting with chess engines in a controlled and secure environment.
 Whether you are a chess enthusiast, a developer working on chess-related applications, or a researcher exploring the world of computer chess, this server provides a solid foundation for your endeavors.